gct256/mem-tools/README.md

 # mem-tools

-Tools for retro computer programing.
+Tools for simulate retro computer programing with TypeScript.

 ## Memory